Birds of North Carolina:

 Global Rank G5

-Coastal Plain Permanent resident, but breeding only at two or three sites.
+Coastal Plain Permanent resident, but breeding only at a few sites.
 Coastally, abundant during migration and locally abundant in winter (such as around Hatteras and Ocracoke inlets).
 Also abundant in the Tidewater zone.
 Numbers are lowest in midsummer, but the species is generally present year-round (non-breeding) in tidal areas.
 Far inland, fairly common to locally common, mostly in migration and winter, at lakes and ponds.
 Breeds at Lake Ellis Simon in Croatan National Forest; formerly nested at Great Lake, also in that forest.
 A notable breeding record came in 2012, when a few pairs were found nesting with Brown Pelicans on Wainwright Island (Carteret), a first state nesting in a tidal area.
+It has nested at Edenton (Chowan) in 2023-24, with about 100 birds on nests in a few trees.
+In 2024, at least 10 pairs nested on a dredge spoil island inside Oregon Inlet (Dare).
 Peak counts: 125,000, Hatteras Inlet, 2 Jan 1988.
 Inland: roughly 150 nests were at Great Lake, 1898 - 1911.
 The current nesting status is uncertain, as Lake Ellis Simon is privately owned and is not visible from public roads.

-Piedmont Migrant and winter resident, with some birds all summer, increasing as non-breeders; breeds (or formerly bred) at one site.
-Records for all months, but breeds only at Jordan Lake, with a peak nest count of 25, in 1991.
+Piedmont Migrant and winter resident, with some birds all summer, increasing as non-breeders; formerly bred at one site in the eastern counties, and formerly (or currently?) at a site in the central counties.
+Records for all months, but nested at Jordan Lake, with a peak nest count of 25, in 1991.
+Most or all nests of the birds at Jordan Lake are/were in dead trees, which over time fall into the lake; thus, there are fewer suitable trees for nesting with each passing year, and the nesting population there appears to be absent by 2020.
+In 2021, 80 birds were seen on nests on an island in Badin Lake (Stanly) on 19 Apr.
 In the cooler months, locally common to abundant at larger reservoirs, particularly at Falls and Jordan lakes; less common elsewhere, but still locally common at reservoirs.
 Peak counts of non-breeders: 2,220, Falls Lake, 26 Mar 2004; 2,103, Jordan Lake CBC, 29 Dec 2002.
-Most or all nests of the birds at Jordan Lake are/were in dead trees, which over time fall into the lake; thus, there are fewer suitable trees for nesting with each passing year, and the nesting population there appears to be absent.

 Mountains Year-round visitor.
 Generally uncommon but increasing, in the southern mountains (mainly Buncombe, Henderson, and Transylvania); rare in the northern mountains; scattered records nearly all year, with a peak from May to Aug.
 Peak count: ?